-This is part 1 of a series of articles discussing the configuration of the Xilinx MicroBlaze when targeting an RTOS application.
+This is part 1 of a series of articles discussing the configuration of the Xilinx MicroBlaze soft CPU core when targeting an RTOS application.
 This series will focus on the software aspect of the MicroBlaze configuration.
 However, before tackling the numerous configuration options available to the MicroBlaze, it is necessary to introduce the various memory hierarchies possible with a MicroBlaze design.

 If you are unfamiliar with the MicroBlaze there is a large collection of tutorials and getting started documents on the internet.
 Of note are Adam Taylor’s MicroZed Chronicles which contain many articles related to the MicroBlaze including a video tutorial on how to get started using the Vivado Design Suite.